Where is MD Tattoo Studio located? What are your hours?

 What kind of tattoo machines do you use?

 The last few years I have been in a massive tattoo machine trial period, using all sorts of coil machines, rotaries, and air driven tattoo machines.
 I have come to the conclusion that out of Coil machines, I love the machines I have that are made from Iko out of France.
 Aaron Cane machines are great and I also like Fk Irons, there are a ton of great tattoo machine builders out there!
 To say one is the best versus another is hard to say, it's all personal preference.
-As far as rotary machines, there are a lot of great tattoo machines on the market nowadays such as the Stigma tattoo machines, NeoTats and my favorite the InkJecta.
-InkJecta has a few different versions, the InkJecta Flite V1 and V2 are very good!
-They have a new machine called the Nano that is good too.
+As far as rotary tattoo machines, there are a lot of great options on the market nowadays such as the Stigma tattoo machines, NeoTats, InkJecta, and Fk Irons.
+I currently use a mix between InkJecta and Fk Irons.
 I had a good run with Neuma but I no longer use them anymore.
 There are a lot of great machines out there and these that I mentioned are some good machines!
 Companies are coming out with new and improved tattoo machines all the time, so my opinion could change but that is where it stands as of now.

 What kind of needles and ink do you use?